anupnatta/Learn-shell/README.md

 # Learn-shell

-Hello Anup, you are an efficient devops engineer echo=print variables loops
+1.Hello Anup, you are an efficient devops engineer 2.echo=print
+3.variables
+4.loops
+5.Quotes
+6.delimitors